luyadev/luya.io/docs/guide/admin/permission.md

 ### RestActiveController

-The `luya\admin\base\RestActiveController` requires a model class to perform classic read, create, update and delete tasks.
-If a custom action is defined, by default **no permission** is required for this action unless its defined in `luya\admin\base\RestActiveController::actionPermissions()`:
+The <class name="luya\admin\base\RestActiveController" /> requires a model class to perform classic read, create, update and delete tasks.
+If a custom action is defined, by default **no permission** is required for this action unless its defined in <class name="luya\admin\base\RestActiveController" method="actionPermissions" />:

 ```php
 class TestActiveRestController extends luya\admin\base\ActiveRestController